"He fell:" Liam Payne, former One Direction member, passes away at 31

 Liam Payne was an English singer and a former member of the pop boy band One Direction, one of the best-selling boy bands ever.

-Meanwhile, Legit.ng recalls reporting that the Nigerian movie industry also recently lost actor Ayobami Olabiyi.
+Meanwhile, Legit.ng recalls reporting that the Nigerian movie industry also recently suffered a tragic loss.
+The death of actor Ayobami Olabiyi was announced on Tuesday, October 16.

 Nigerians mourn Liam Payne